jieyanzhu/flask_web_dev/README.md

-# flask_web_dev
+# Flask Web Development
-This repo stores codes for Flask Web Development by Miguel Grinberg
+This repo stores codes for _Flask Web Development_ by Miguel Grinberg.